Nikeshbajaj/teaching/signalanalysis/index.md

 which will be a $$m \times m$$ matrix.
 In estimation theory, $$n-1$$ is used i.e. $$C_x =  \frac{1}{n-1} X^TX$$, as to estimate statistics from sample, rather than from population.

 Now the question is, what it is, and what does it tell us.
-To understand, this let's take a small example and go thorugh it.
+To understand, this let's take a small example and go through it.
 Let's consider a $$X$$ as
-The choice of X is very specific at this time (i.e. mean of each coumun is zero), which will be clear in short.
+The choice of X is very specific at this time (i.e. mean of each column is zero), which will be clear in short.

 $$X =
   \left[\begin{array}{rrrr}